Oya-Learning-Notes/OOP-Learning-Note/class/class_access_control.md

 }
 ```

-Now we fount no matter in what derived class, the express `::BaseClass::count` is valid.
+Now we found no matter in what derived class, the express `::BaseClass::count` is valid.
 You can think we **directly access this public static member by using scope operator**, which is the same thing we do if we want to access this public member outside that class.

 However `this->count` works in member function of `DerivedClass`, but not works in `DerivedClass2`.

 **Two explanations for me**.
-First one is from Microsoft docs, and another one is from myself lol.
+First one is from Microsoft docs, and another one is from myself.

-However, in C++ class, _member functions_ and _friend classes/functions_ has the right to convert a class type to its direct base class even if it's declared in `private` or `protected`.
+> However, in C++ class, _member functions_ and _friend classes/functions_ has the right to convert a class type to its direct base class even if it's declared in `private` or `protected`.

 For me, I would like to directly considered that when we access _static_ member in base classes through instance/pointer/ref, **the static member could be considered still follow the rules of _non-static_ members**.